Why I Wrote This Guide

 - Try adding your services — Can you set different prices, durations, and descriptions for each service?
 Can you add custom questions?
 Is it straightforward or does it feel like you need a computer science degree?

-- Look at the booking page URL — Is it branded with your business name, or is it a random string of numbers and letters?
+- Look at the booking page URL and branding — Is it branded with your business name, or is it a random string of numbers?
+Is there a “Powered by” footer?
 Would you be happy sharing it on your Instagram bio?

-- Check the pricing page carefully — Is there a commission on bookings?
+- Check the pricing page carefully — Is it priced in GBP?
+Is there a commission on bookings?
 Are SMS messages included or charged extra?
 Are there limits on the number of bookings or customers?

-If a platform passes all six of those tests, it’s probably worth your time.
+If a platform passes all eight of those tests, it’s probably worth your time.
 If it fails on even one, keep looking.

 How Much Should You Pay for a Booking System?